HubSpot/cms-theme-boilerplate/MISSION.md

 * Full Color themes

 Without this narrowed scope it would be too easy for the framework to get out of hand and get to the point there's a blur between theming and the actual framework itself.
+We want these things to exist.
+We just want those to be built on-top of CrankShaft, and not be forced onto devs who just want to start with a fresh canvas and go to town.